Sunrise Oasis Yurt -- A Step Above Camping

 On the 16 x16 platform downstairs campers find a propane stove, fresh water, outhouse with compostng toilet, cooking gear, chairs and a table.
 Use dead wood on the ground for permitted campfire.

-Climb the stairs to pop open the yurt floor, rising to a leaf-green painted floor, easy to clean.
+Climb the stairs to pop open the yurt door, rising to a leaf-green painted floor, easy to clean.
 Fourteen foot floor-to-ceiling screens and the umbrella top protect from insects and rain, while allowing you to meditate and sleep in cool ambient air.
 A translucent dome covering the circular rooftop emits moon and star light or the shadow of an owl or hawk who flies through the ever-turning night.

 Hiking trails, Hydro Bikes, canoe, and bicycles available.

 Watch deer dash through the quarry while owls alternate their mating calls through the silence of pristine lands.
 The Yurt lies a short distance from four miles of Ft.
 White Tortoise Mitigation Lands, where gopher tortoises dig their retreats and other wildlife take refuge.
 These seldom used public lands provide paths along the Santa Fe River above Ira Bea's private community, and we can guide you to interesting features such as the Sunshine Spring or the Black Pool.
-Guided tours available.

 Club Florida offers you a unique experience a step above.
 Indigenous Indians may not have camped as luxuriously as you will in our elevated, cushioned treehouse.
 Find here a complete diversion from life in the urban communities of the 21st century.